 - Consumers: Who are specific foods targeted to?
-The PTFI will help us recognize and better understand the concept of food as function for health, such as what and why foods are explicitly targeted to babies and infants, weaning, adolescents, pregnant and lactating mothers, men, women, young, old, ill, well.
+We seek to understand what and why foods are explicitly targeted to specific populations such as babies and infants, weaning, adolescents, pregnant and lactating mothers, men, women, young, old, ill, and well.

-- Processing: Broadly speaking, how are foods treated after “harvest”?
-A goal of the PTFI is to recognize the long history of and need for processing of agricultural or wild commodities from their natural, intact state into non-native condition, raw or cooked, intact or disrupted, complete or separated, fermented, crushed, pressed, and more.
+- Processing: How are foods treated after harvest?
+A key goal of the PTFI is to understand the effects of processing on food biomolecular composition.
+We thus need to recognize the long history of processing of agricultural and wild commodities from wild to into variably fermented and cooked

 - Frequency: Which foods are consumed on a regular basis and which are associated with rare festive events, life transitions, spiritual celebrations?
-The first 1,000 foods should include those that have a history of distinct value to societies beyond their nutritional value.
+The PTFI will provide data on a vast diversity of foods based on the ways they are used in diets, from dietary staples to underutilized crops and celebration foods. foods that have a history of distinct value to societies beyond their nutritional value.